| | |

 Note: Use caution and be sure to give yourself plenty of space for the magnets so they don’t stick to your sewing machine plate.

-14. Sew magnets into place.
+Step 14.
+Sew the magnets into place.

 Note: Use caution and be sure to give yourself plenty of space for the magnets so they don’t stick to your sewing machine plate.